sandbochs/ng-directive-componentization-composition/post.md

 These can also be combined.
 In general I dislike using class restricted directives as it needlessly couples functional directive information with css presentation logic, and makes the stylesheets significantly more brittle.
 I also similiarly dislike meta restricted directives as they pollute the codebase with needless comments.
 In general attribute level directives are more flexible then element level directives as they can be composed with ease simply by putting multiple directives on the same element.
+A more general discussion of this will follow in sections 3.1.6 and 4

 ####3.1.2 Templating
 There are two keys that can be passed into a Directive Definition Object to indicate its HTML structure.
 The first is the `template` key which accepts an HTML string such as `<div> I am in your Directive Definition Object rendering your content</div>` directly.
 The second is a `templateUrl` key which accepts a path to an html file.
 By default these will override any DOM originally nested within the directive.
 So: